dot-iris/dot-iris.github.io/index.md

 # Contacts
 For any question or suggestion, feel free to contact me, Paolo G. Giarrusso, at p !dot! giarrusso (at) gmail !dot! com.

-{::comment}
-# Credits
-This project benefited from code and ideas of many different people:

-- Paolo G. Giarrusso

-Further acknowledgments in each publication.
-{:/comment}